5l1v3r1/Sonarr-wiki/Health-Checks.md

 #### Unable to update, running from write-protected folder ####

 This means NzbDrone will be unable to update itself.
-You'll have to update drone manually.
+You'll have to update drone manually or set the permissions on drone's Startup directory (the installation directory) to allow drone to update itself.

 #### Updating will not be possible to prevent deleting AppData on Update ####